cliffmieser/Binary2Decimal/README.md

 #User Stories/Functions
--User can enter up to 8 binary digits in one input field -User notified if anything other than a 0 or 1 was entered -User views the results ina  single output field container the decimal (base 10) equvalent of the binary number that was entered
+-User can enter up to 8 binary digits in one input field -User notified if anything other than a 0 or 1 was entered -User views the results in a single output field container the decimal (base 10) equvalent of the binary number that was entered

 #Bonus features
 -User can enter a variable number of binary digits